nibrary/nibrary/README.md

 #
 ### Windows

-Install Visual Studio 2022 (other versions might work too but they were not tested).
+Install Visual Studio 2022 (other versions might work too but they have not been tested).
 Open command window and use the following to install a statically built library under the `build-static` folder:

 ```cmd
 cd nibrary